leangjia/blender_docs/manual/editors/3dview/display/overlays.rst

    The number of subdivisions between grid lines.

 Text Info
-   Shows information such as the :doc:`View Perspective </editors/3dview/navigate/projections>`, playback FPS, current frame number, and the name of the active :doc:`Collection </scene_layout/collections/index>` and Object.
+   Shows information such as the :doc:`View Perspective </editors/3dview/navigate/projections>`, playback :abbr:`FPS (Frames Per Second)`, current frame number, and the name of the active :doc:`Collection </scene_layout/collections/index>` and Object.

 Statistics
    Show information about the amount of objects and geometry.